Werner-Staeblein/Project-1/README.md

 ## Structure

-The website has __X__ pages.
+The website has 5 pages.
 From the homepage, all pages can be visited.
 Key of navigation centered around multiple options to view current projects/products on offer.

 # Homepage